Bira/octopus-carnival/_posts/2018-10-10-elder-scrolls-others.md

 pretty much exactly.

 Khajit hail from the tropical region of Elsweyr (pronounced "Elsewhere").
-This tropical province is about equally split into an inland expanse or arid badlands, and a lush coastal region criss-crossed by extensive river basins.
+This province is about equally split into an inland expanse or arid badlands, and a lush coastal region criss-crossed by extensive river basins.
 The former is inhabited by fierce nomadic warriors, the later by sugar cane plantation owners, farm workers, and urban merchants.
 Those plantations produce Moon Sugar, the region's chief export.
 Moon Sugar's properties vary a lot depending on what source you're consulting: they seem to range from "it's just sugar" to "it's crystallized catnip".
 In either case it has many more or less legitimate culinary and alchemical uses.
 It can also be distilled into Skooma, a drink that's definitely closer to the "catnip" end of the spectrum and banned in most regions of Tamriel.

 Khajit adventurers tend to prefer "skirmisher" professions like Scouts, Swashbucklers and Thieves.
 Being naturally equipped with claws, they also put